-Now that the healthcare industry is taking advantage of the advances in mobile technology lets imagine what happens next.
-Most patients are also consumers who want an improved healthcare experience, from appointment to recovery and follow-up.
-Until the pandemic, most healthcare practices didn’t offer patients online or mobile appointments scheduling much less virtual doctor’s appointments.
+Now that the healthcare industry is taking advantage of the advances in mobile technology let’s imagine what happens next.
+Most patients are also consumers who want an improved healthcare experience, from appointments to recovery and follow-up.
+Until the pandemic, most healthcare practices didn’t offer patients online or mobile appointment scheduling, much less virtual doctor’s appointments.
 Fast forward a few months, and telehealth and virtual appointments have become the norm.

 Most of us have a smartphone and have gotten used to using apps to shop, work out, track packages, etc. Per a recent survey, 52% of smartphone users have health-related apps on their phones.
 Here are 10 ways mobile technology is changing the healthcare industry.

 Appointments and follow-ups can now be made on your phone.
 It would be easier to deal with health issues via phone.
 It serves sick individuals from far places who cannot afford extra fees to get well.

 Managing the patient’s health status will go through.
 Communication between parties will continue, no matter the distance.
 All data stays between the concerned parties, with no leak problems.

 This benefits mild cases, but critical cases need on-site supervision upon healing.
 It might help on the days of recovery, though.

 Safety is the priority of healthcare services.
 Friendly tools are now managed by technology.
 This results in more efficient services, with safety in mind.
 Barcode scanners can take place via apps, thus ensuring safety.
 The real-time tracking of patient’s information also happens.
 It includes checking the vital signs and medical histories of the patient.

 Follow-up checkups are now more practical with the support of apps.
 Technology’s role in health services is growing nonstop.
 Expect more in the future.